Each month we discuss a significant cookbook and prepare a group meal adapted from its recipes. Here’s what’s on the Cookbook Club menu this month:

 Chocolate is perhaps one of the most intriguing foods in history, prized for thousands of years and now a global passion.
 Celebrate the holidays by tracing the origin of chocolate, the food of the gods, from a drink reserved for Mayan and Aztec nobility, to a drink for European aristocrats, to the simple chocolate bar.
-Then enjoy a tasting of Mexican hot chocolate, champurrado, and traditional pan dulce from La Monarca Bakery.
+Then enjoy a tasting of Aztec hot chocolate, champurrado, and traditional pan dulce. ($20)

 This class does not include a tour, it is an informal lecture followed by a tasting.